nickjj/dotfiles/README.md

 those tools so you can pick the ones you want to install.

-Pay very close attention to the `c/Users/Nick/.wslconfig` file because it has values in there that you will very likely need to change before using it.
+Pay very close attention to the `c/Users/Nick/.wslconfig` file because it has values in there that you will very likely want to change before using it.
 [This commit
 message](https://github.com/nickjj/dotfiles/commit/d0f1fc2622204b809cf7fcbb1a82d45b451064c4)
 goes into the details.